 who, today, dedicateth himself to the service of the entire human race.
 This spiritual definition of humanity is centered on the rejection of the law of the jungle and the reduction of humans to that level.
 In the Tablet of Wisdom, Bahá’u’lláh says that humans are not created for enmity and hatred but rather for solidarity and cooperation.
 From this philosophical principle He deduces the necessity of a new definition of honor, in which true honor is associated with serving and loving the entire human race:

 O ye beloved of the Lord!
 Commit not that which defileth the limpid stream of love or destroyeth the sweet fragrance of friendship.
 By the righteousness of the Lord!
 Ye were created to show love one to another and not perversity and rancour.
-Take pride not in love for ourselves but in love for your fellow-creatures.
+Take pride not in love for yourselves but in love for your fellow-creatures.
 Glory not in love for your country, but in love for all mankind.

 This spiritual definition of human beings is equated with the true meaning of freedom.
 Explaining Bahá’u’lláh’s message, ‘Abdu’l-Bahá identifies true freedom as overcoming the logic of the struggle for existence.
 The time has come for humans to appear as human beings and not as beasts: